iacopoerpichini/cg3d-neural-renderer/README.md

 ## Run experiments
 To run experiments open a terminal and run: ```phython main.py --example_input ex-1```

-Is possible to change the experiment by command line and it's also possible to modify all the experimental parameters in the file config.py
+It is possible to change the experiment by command line and it's also possible to modify all the experimental parameters in the file config.py

 ## Results